 Hours of operation for staffed residence mail rooms during the summer:

-If you move from your dormitory-style residence, change address, or withdraw from the University, you must complete a mail forwarding/change-of-address card with the mail room.
+If you move from your traditional-style residence, change address, or withdraw from the University, you must update your home address in the Student Link under the Personal tab, Address and Phone section.

 If you are assigned to an apartment-style residence (other than 10 Buick Street and 33 Harry Agganis Way) and you then move, change address, or withdraw from the University, you must complete a change-of-address form online at www.usps.com.